 A full time internship completed at an affiliated local or out- of-town hospital or clinic.
 Students will broaden and perfect their echocardiographic skills through active hands-on participation in an echocardiography laboratory.
 Emphasis of this course is placed on the clinical skills necessary to perform a complete adult echocardiogram.
 Students may be exposed to transesophageal echocardiography, stress echocardiography, and/or pediatric echocardiography.
 Written reports, case studies, review of current professional literature, and attendance of conferences are required.
-Prerequisites: CVN 212, CVN 125, CV 131, CV 202 and Permission of Program Chair
+Prerequisites: All CV, HC, CVN, general courses and Permission of Program Chair